TNicko/Loughborough-EventSync/README.md

 ## Overview

-With this extension, users can download their semester 1 & semester 2 timetable from the Loughborough website as an iCal file, which can then be added to various personal calender systems.
+With this extension, users can download their semester 1 & 2 timetable from the Loughborough website as an iCal file, which can then be added to various personal calender systems.